tbellisiv/clojure-emacs-cider-intro/docs/Tour_de_Cider/README.md

 ## Setup

-Before we get stared, make sure you installed CIDER and all it's prerequisites detailed in the [Installation](../../Installation/README.md) section
+Before we get stared, make sure you have:

+* Installed CIDER and all it's prerequisites as detailed in the [Installation](../../Installation/README.md) section.

+*  Configured Leinigen to use the CIDER plugin as detailed in the [Configuration](../../Configuration/README.md) section.